-The USDA Forest Service, in conjunction with the UC Berkeley Center for Forestry, and other partners, is sponsoring a series of hazardous fuels treatment demonstrations (demos) at strategic locations in central and southern California.
-Target audiences include fire agencies, natural resource managers, electric utilities, water conservation districts, homeowner associations, fire safe councils, county and city planning departments, fuels treatment contractors, and other stakeholders.
-Treatment demos will be one week in duration at each location (three to four locations total) and will provide equipment vendors the opportunity to demonstrate innovative equipment and techniques that might not be currently utilized in a local area.
-Equipment and techniques used for the demos will be monitored for effectiveness, efficiency, cost, and resource impacts (e.g., soil compaction and disturbance).
-Once completed, results of the demos will be synthesized and disseminated to previously identified target audiences and others.
+The USDA Forest Service, in conjunction with the UC Berkeley Center for Forestry and other partners have sponsored a series of hazardous fuels treatment demonstrations (demos) at strategic locations throughout central and southern California.
+These demos provided equipment vendors with an opportunity to demonstrate innovative equipment and techniques that might not be currently utilized in a local area.
+Each demo covered one week of operation at each location (three locations total) and equipment used were monitored for effectiveness, efficiency, cost, and resource impacts (e.g., soil disturbance, fire behavior).
+Final results from the demos are now available.

 Objectives and Outcomes